cg3215/risk-score/Feature Engineering/README.md

 1. rightshift.sql (May 2021 data)

-Use public.sms_internal_blacklist to generate count of opt-outs Utilize public.carrier_complaints to calculate 7726 count
+Use public.sms_internal_blacklist to generate count of opt-outs and public.carrier_complaints to calculate 7726 count

 2. feature_construction_sms_level.sql